Tips for finding and retaining volunteers10 March 2017

 Top Tips Download

-For help with finding volunteers download the ASA’s Top Tips for Recruiting Volunteers for tips and advice.
+For help with finding volunteers download Swim England’s Top Tips for Recruiting Volunteers for tips and advice.

 Make your volunteers feel welcome.
 Try to provide all volunteers with an induction, including key information, expectations and offering support.